Conceptual data model

 An entity represents a collection of information about something that the business deems important and worthy of capture.
 A noun identifies a specific entity.
 Usually an entity fits into one of several categories - who, what, when, where, why, or how.

-Uses of data model
+Levels of a data model